Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Integrable model with global-range interaction

 Note that $\displaystyle \hat{N}_j = c^\dagger_j c_j + d^\dagger_j d_j $ are conserved operators; let $N_j$ denote their eigenvalues.
 Then $\displaystyle \sum_{j=1}^m N_j=N $ gives the total number of particles.

 The effect of the transformation is that takes the square lattice model and maps it to the spectrally equivalent model (\ref{tham}).
-The transformed model is defined on a lattice that is the union of disconnected adjacency graphs, each with only two vertices and one edge.
-These adjacency graphs are weighted by $\epsilon_j$, the coupling for the tunneling strength between the two connected vertices.
+The transformed model is defined on the union of disconnected graphs, each with only two vertices and one edge.
+These graphs are weighted by $\varepsilon_j$, the coupling for the tunneling strength between the two connected vertices.
+Thus, the dependence on the matrix $B$ is encoded in these eigenvalues.
 However observe that the form of the interaction term with coupling $U$ is invariant under the transformation.
-A graphical representation the transformed Hamiltonian is provided in panel (d) of Figs. \ref{fig1},\ref{fig2}, and \ref{fig3}.
+A graphical representation the transformed Hamiltonian in some examples is provided in panel (c) of Figs. \ref{fig1}, \ref{fig2}, and \ref{fig3} below.